Examples Gallery

 let currentBalance ← getMapping balances sender

-setMapping balances sender (add currentBalance amount) -- modular arithmetic (EVM)
+setMapping balances sender (add currentBalance amount) -- EVM modular arithmetic

-def transfer (to : Address) (amount : Uint256) : Contract Unit := do
+function transfer (to : Address) (amount : Uint256) : Unit := do

 let sender ← msgSender